Combined Presentations

 1. Outcome

-This Circular provides guidance on creating combined presentations that integrate physical, monetary, and qualitative accounts for ocean accounting.
-Readers will understand how to bring together data from multiple account types--asset accounts (TG-3.1 Asset Accounts), flow accounts (TG-3.2 Flows Environment to Economy and TG-3.4 Flows Economy to Environment), economic activity accounts (TG-3.3 Economic Activity), social accounts (TG-3.5 Social Accounts), and governance accounts (TG-3.7 Governance Accounts)--into coherent presentations that support analysis and decision-making for specific policy themes.
+After completing this Circular, readers will be able to create combined presentations that integrate physical, monetary, and qualitative accounts for ocean accounting, bringing together data from multiple account types--asset accounts (TG-3.1 Asset Accounts), flow accounts (TG-3.2 Flows Environment to Economy and TG-3.4 Flows Economy to Environment), economic activity accounts (TG-3.3 Economic Activity Relevant to the Ocean), social accounts (TG-3.5 Social Accounts), and governance accounts (TG-3.7 Governance Accounts)--into coherent presentations that support analysis and decision-making for specific policy themes.
 Combined presentations follow the principles of thematic accounting described in SEEA Ecosystem Accounting Chapter 13, enabling the derivation of indicators that span environmental, economic, and social dimensions of ocean-related policy questions[1].

 Combined presentations do not constitute new accounts; rather, they represent an analytical layer that draws on underlying accounts compiled according to the guidance in preceding circulars.
 Their value lies in presenting integrated views that allow decision-makers to understand the connections between ecosystem condition, economic activity, and human wellbeing in marine and coastal areas.